toolness/phantom-wd-runner/README.md

 All child process events are emitted, along with the following:

 * `listening` - Triggered when the PhantomJS WebDriver server is ready.
+* `error` - Like the child process event, but also emitted if the PhantomJS WebDriver server terminates with a nonzero exit code.

 #### Error Handling